 HUMOR / GRAPHIC NOVEL

-In this hysterical graphic novel book series, Bird’s over-confident, laissez-faire character pairs perfectly with Squirrel’s logical, fearful one.
+In this funny book series for 2nd graders, Bird’s over-confident, laissez-faire character pairs perfectly with Squirrel’s logical, fearful one.
 In this first book, the duo crash land in the Penguin world where Bird is thought to be the “Chosen One” meant to save the penguins from the Great Whale.